devjanaprime/groupRandomNumberGuess/readme.md

 AKA Client Demands...

 All random number stuff should happen on the server: Generation of the random number upon game start as well as comparisons between guesses and the random correct answer.
+Have the random number generator be in its own node module, look back at the Module Madness activity to do this.

 Take a moment to discuss with your team members why this is something that a client may demand.